 How can I cope with the student lifestyle?

-- Try using a planner to keep track of deadlines and key commitments and organise your study
+- Try using a planner.
+This can help to keep track of deadlines and key commitments and organise your study.

-- Keep an eye on the number of social commitments you have to avoid overloading your schedule around deadlines and exams
+- Keep an eye on social commitments to avoid overloading your schedule around deadlines and exams.

 Looking after your physical health

 Looking after your physical health will help you stay healthy and maintain concentration to study well.

 - Get good sleep.
 If you’re tired, your worries can get blown out of proportion.
 Getting into a regular sleep routine can help you stay on top of university life.
 See our pages on coping with sleep problems for more information.